ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 ## RDS
 Transactional Storage Engines are recommended for durability.
 RDS instances without Multi-AZ don't perform as well as those that are - backups, restores and all housekeeping activities are performed on the secondary instance.
 Backups are stored on S3.
 Restoration only works for the default DB parameter and security groups are associated with the instance you will likely need to setup the DB default parameters and security groups.
 You maybe can change storage engine - if they are related.

-Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. -=>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."
+Deleting an RDS instance deletes ALL the automated backups... but not the manual ones. =>>"I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."

 A backup retention period of zero days will disable automated backups for this DB Instance.
+Restores manifest themselves as a new RDS instance with a new endpoint.
+Encryption uses KMS.
+"Restore to point in Time" option allows you to pinpoint a time to restore from.
+RDS security groups do not require a port number or protocol.

 ### Multi-AZ failover
 A multi-AZ failover process is key in the event of an AZ failure but is NOT a scaling solution.
 Multi-AZ systems are setup within the same region - that would be obvious from the name.